promising new blood test to reduce medical wandering

 Tested with 600 volunteers suffering from Alzheimer’s disease, this blood test seeks to identify a particular protein (called “brain-derived tau protein”), characteristic of the pathology.
 More precisely, this “simple” blood test makes it possible to determine the degree of brain damage and to distinguish patients suffering from Alzheimer’s disease of those with another form of dementia.

-“Cheaper, safer and easier to administer” than “classic” tests aimed at diagnosing Alzheimer’s disease, this blood test could help reduce medical wandering for patients.
+“Cheaper, safer and easier to administer” than “classic” tests aimed at diagnosing Alzheimer’s disease, this blood test might help reduce medical wandering for patients.
 At present, the estimated time between the first consultation for the first symptoms and the diagnosis varies between 3 and 5 years.

 This work has been published in the specialized journal Brain.